quantopian/zipline/docs/source/beginner-tutorial.rst

 Ingesting Data
 ^^^^^^^^^^^^^^
-If you haven't ingest the data, run:
+If you haven't ingested the data, run:

 .. code-block:: bash